How to Clean Velvet Furniture

 Before you purchase a velvet couch, chair, or bed headboard, take time to find out the fiber content of the velvet and review the cleaning care tag.
-Velvets are woven from both cotton and synthetic fibers.
+Modern velvets are woven from both cotton and synthetic fibers.
 If the piece will be used daily, especially by children and pets, choose a velvet made from synthetic fibers.
 They help repel stains easier than cotton velvet.
 Synthetic fibers also hold their color better if exposed to bright sunlight.

-Cleaning velvet doesn't require special products or equipment, but it does take some patience and time.
+Cleaning velvet furniture doesn't require special products or equipment, but it does take some patience and time.
 Here's how to keep your velvet furniture looking beautiful.